ccampguilhem/Udacity-DataAnalyst/07-DataVisualization/P06-MakeEffectiveDataVisualization/README.md

 routes.
 Introduction text is unclear about what the main message is.
 It could be a good idea to filter aircrafts as well, for example by displaying in a different color the flights where aircraft is used.
-It could be a good idea to add a filter on number of flights as well so that it's easier to see what are the main routes: the animation by route length spreads the information on multiple frames.
+It could be a good idea to add a filter on number of flights as well so that it's easier to see what are the main routes: the animation by route length spreads the information on multiple frames and it's difficult to catch.
 Why not allowing multiple selections for airports and aircrafts ?

 ## Feedback 3